gingrspacecadet/TridentOS/README.md

-# nanobyte_os
+# TridentOS
-This repo contains the code from the ["Building an OS"](https://www.youtube.com/watch?v=9t-SPC7Tczc&list=PLFjM7v6KGMpiH2G-kT781ByCNC_0pKpPN) tutorial on the ["Nanobyte"](https://www.youtube.com/channel/UCSPIuWADJIMIf9Erf--XAsA) YouTube channel.

-This branch contains the code as written in [Part 6 - FAT subdirectory support](https://youtu.be/7CrUM8Uf9ho), with some minor bug fixes:

-* fixed bochs configuration
+This is a silly little project.
+Do not expect it to work.

 ## Prerequisites

 The project requires a Unix-like environment.
 If you are using Windows, there are various ways of setting one up (WSL, a Linux virtual machine, Cygwin, MSYS2).
 I recommend using WSL, which is the [easiest to setup](https://learn.microsoft.com/en-us/windows/wsl/install).

-For Part 6, you need the following tools:
+You need the following tools:

 * `make`
 * `nasm`